HoldenLab/holdenlab.github.io/_pages/about.md

     </div>
 </div>

-**We use advanced light microscopy to figure out how bacteria grow and divide.**
+Welcome to the website of the Holden Lab.
+We are based at the University of Warwick, near Coventry, UK.
+We are a diverse group of interdisciplinary scientists who study bacterial cell biology and biophysics using super-resolution microscopy and other advanced imaging methods.
+Our primary biological focus is how bacteria remodel their cell wall, which is one of the most important targets​ for antibiotics.

 Key research themes:

 - Mechanistic principles of bacterial cell wall remodelling
 - Single molecule & super-resolution microscopy
 - Open source scientific software and hardware

-We study how proteins act as tiny nanoscale machines to build complex biological structures.
-We primarily focus on how bacteria remodel their cell wall, which is one of the most important targets​ for antibiotics.
-To achieve this we use super-resolution microscopy to follow the activity of individual proteins at nanoscale resolution inside live bacteria